Do you know that tretinoin, the active ingredient in Retin A, breaks down in sunlight?

 - Another trick is to also use an anti-inflammatory and soothing product like Replenix CF Cream.
 I’ve found that the high concentration green tea antioxidants combined with caffeine in this product help my patients adjust to and tolerate tretinoin better.
 Sometimes just adding Replenix CF Cream creates all the difference between a positive and a troublesome experience with this great medicine.
 Apply it twice a day after washing and apply your other skin care products on top.
 Click here to learn more about Replenix CF Cream

-Important things to know about tretinoin treatment
+Important things to know about tretinoin for anti aging treatment

 - Tretinoin-treated skin is very exfoliated and should not be waxed for hair removal.